The Flu – Prevention & Treatment

 If you belong to an at-risk group you will qualify for a flu-jab, and this is the best way to prevent the flu.
 It is more effective against the flu before the flu season starts in winter.

-Here at Dyfi Valley Health we have a dedicated flu clinic in early October and November to help you combat the flu.
+Here at Dyfi Valley Health we have a dedicated flu clinics to help you combat the flu.
+Keep an eye on our site for more information.

 The other great news for you is that you may be eligible for a free flu jab.